moorepants/eme150a/ta-guide.rst

 We will use CATME_ to select project teams and collect peer evaluations.
 Please request a CATME account well before class starts.

+To get the percent busy of all students in class, choose data and then "choose params" to see summary.

 .. _CATME: http://info.catme.org/

 Homework